alexrop/cnn_dog_breed_classifier/README.md

 # Project Motivation <a name="motivation"></a>

-Nowadays we are surrounded by new technologies, where we only need to look at self-driving cars to realize that the future is approaching fast.
-One of the main reasons I started this project was to understand al least the basics concepts of Deep Learnig ad Neural Networks, and how it is so useful in real life.
+Nowadays we are surrounded by new technologies that makes us think the future is approaching so fast, self-driving cars, chat-bots, sentiment algorithms, recommendation systems, and much more, are just some examples about how fast this field is growing.
+One of the main reasons I started this project was to understand al least the basics concepts of Deep Learnig and Neural Networks, and how this could be applied to probles and opportunities in real life.

 On the other hand, another main motivation was to apply all the knowledge from the Udacity DSNP.
 It was challenging at first, but after trying and making mistakes (and fixing them), the final goal was achived.